manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 # Conclusion

-The examples and techniques shared here demonstrate that AI coding assistants, when properly guided, can dramatically enhance development productivity.
-The key to success lies in applying traditional software engineering best practices to this new technology.
+By providing well-structured requirements, implementing appropriate guardrails through tools that the AI agent can use, and by using file-based "keyframing", it is possible to harness the power of AI while maintaining code quality and architectural integrity.

-By providing well-structured requirements, implementing appropriate guardrails, and using file-based keyframing, we can harness the power of AI while maintaining code quality and architectural integrity.
-These time-tested practices, and more than anything else, **hard-earned human experience with these practices**, are more valuable than ever in the age of AI-assisted development, and far from obsolete.
+These time-tested practices, and more than anything else, **the hard-earned human experience with these practices**, are more valuable than ever in the age of AI-assisted development — and far from obsolete.